Making Foundation and Concealer Last

 How to Prepare Skin for Makeup Application

 Start the day by using a gentle cleanser to remove excess oil and debris that can interfere with the performance of foundation and concealer.
 Think of it as a clean slate for your skin (but not so clean that your skin becomes dry and looks patchy).

 Types of Foundations and Concealers

-- Stick concealers.
-Housed in a swivel-up tube similar to lipstick, stick concealers generally provide full coverage for dark circles around the eye.
+- Stick foundations and concealers generally provide full coverage.
 Some are thick and dry, while others are creamy to the point of being greasy.
-Stick concealers are easy to apply, but not recommended over breakout-prone skin due to the increased likelihood that they may clog pores.
+Stick foundation/concealers are easy to apply, but not recommended over breakout-prone skin due to the increased likelihood that they may clog pores.

-- Creamy liquid concealers.
-These generally come in tubes with wand applicators, or in squeeze tubes.
-Depending on their consistency, they have the least tendency to settle into lines around the eyes, although some have quite a bit of slip to them, making them a less-than-ideal choice for women with oily skin.
+- Creamy liquid foundations and concealers have the least tendency to settle into lines, although some have quite a bit of slip to them, making them a less-than-ideal choice for those with oily skin.

-- Cream concealers.
-Cream concealers usually come in small pots and provide medium to full coverage for dark under eye circles and for brown spots.
+- Cream foundations and concealers typically provide medium to full coverage.
 Some can be a bit greasy, causing problems for people with oily or breakout-prone skin.

-- Matte-finish cream to powder concealers.
-These usually come in compacts, and look like smaller versions of cream to powder foundations.
-They glide on easily because of their initial cream consistency, and dry to a matte or powder-like finish.
+- Matte-finish cream to powder foundations and concealers usually come in compacts, and glide on easily because of their initial cream consistency, before drying to a matte or powder-like finish.
 However, the powdery finish can also emphasize lines, and so they're not the best option for dry or flaky skin.

-Whew!
-That's a lot to digest!
-But it's absolutely critical to choose a foundation and concealer can take experimenting to find the best one for your skin type, but that's exactly what the cosmetic counters or cosmetic stores are for!
+Choosing the best foundation and concealer can take experimenting to find the best one for your skin type, but that's exactly what the cosmetic counters or cosmetic stores are for!
 Just keep the basics in mind, a very creamy formula simply isn't going to hold up on someone with oily skin, and an ultra-matte finish won't look good over the long haul on dry skin or the dry areas of combination skin.

 Application Techniques and Setting Makeup

-How you put on your makeup is just as important as what makeup you use.
-Proper techniques will ensure your foundation and concealer perform at their absolute best.
+How you put on your makeup is just as important as which makeup you use.
+These techniques will ensure your foundation and concealer perform at their absolute best.

-Start with a thin layer of foundation, then build if you want more coverage.
-A very thick layer of makeup is more prone to slide off your face throughout the day because it just can't adhere as well to skin.
+Start with a thin layer of foundation, then build more coverage if needed.
+A very thick layer of makeup is more prone to sliding off your face throughout the day because it just can't adhere as well to skin.

 When it comes to concealer, application is fairly straightforward.
-With your fingers, a brush, or a wand applicator, gently dot concealer on the areas you want to cover.
-Pat the concealer in place, making sure not to drag it over skin.
-As with foundation, start out with a light amount, then build to get the coverage you want.
-Pat the concealer in one direction, repeating this step until it sets.
+Start out with a light amount, then build to get the coverage you want but don't overdo.
+Pat the concealer in place with your fingers, brush, or wand.
 Don't use a back-and-forth or rubbing motion, as this basically just wipes concealer away as soon as you apply it, leaving you with spotty to no coverage.
 Whether you apply the concealer first before your foundation or after is a personal preference so experiment with both.

 What to Do After Your Makeup Is On

 Most important, even though it sounds incredibly basic, is to avoid touching your face throughout the day or holding your phone too close to your face.
 We unknowingly touch our faces hundreds of times during the day and rub the phone on it as well, and each touch takes off some makeup.
-Given how often we touch our faces, it's no wonder makeup doesn't stay put!
-Try your best to be conscious of where your hands go, and avoid rubbing your eyes, scratching your chin, brushing your cheek, or doing anything else that could disturb your makeup, such as resting the phone against your chin.
+Try your best to be conscious of where your hands go and avoid things that could disturb your makeup, such as resting the phone against your cheek.

-Carry blotting papers with you to dab off excess oil, which can cause makeup to slip and dissipate.
+Carry blotting papers with you to dab off the excess oil that would normally cause makeup to slip and dissipate.
 Check your makeup every so often (not obsessively, but just to see how things are going after a few hours) and dust on a bit of powder where needed.
 It also doesn't hurt to add a touch of blush, which also tends to get wiped off as well.